betterscientificsoftware/bssw.io/Articles/UnitTestingC++WithCatch.md

 The macro takes two arguments.
 The first is the test name, and the second is one or more test labels.
 The test name must be unique; otherwise, Catch will print an error at runtime.

-The Catch macros are added to the project by including the `"catch.hpp` header file.
+The Catch macros are added to the project by including the `catch.hpp` header file.
-One file should also define :CATCH_CONFIG_MAIN: before inclusion in order to define the main function for the test runner.
+One file should also define `CATCH_CONFIG_MAIN` before inclusion in order to define the main function for the test runner.
 Only one file should do this, or you will get multiple definition errors at link time.

 Once the test is compiled, it can be run.
 The runner defines a number of command line options, which can be displayed with `-h'.